MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1305.md

 *CMS Web Interface* means a web product developed by CMS that is used by groups that have elected to utilize the CMS Web Interface to submit data on the MIPS measures and activities.

-*Collection type* means a set of quality measures with comparable specifications and data completeness criteria, as applicable, including, but not limited to: Electronic clinical quality measures (eCQMs); MIPS Clinical Quality Measures (MIPS CQMs); QCDR measures; Medicare Part B claims measures; for the 2019 through 2023 MIPS payment years, CMS Web Interface measures; the CAHPS for MIPS survey; and administrative claims measures.
+*Collection type* means a set of quality measures with comparable specifications and data completeness criteria, as applicable, including, but not limited to: Electronic clinical quality measures (eCQMs); MIPS clinical quality measures (MIPS CQMs); QCDR measures; Medicare Part B claims measures; CMS Web Interface measures (except as provided in paragraph (1) of this definition, for the CY 2017 through CY 2022 performance periods/2019 through 2024 MIPS payment years); the CAHPS for MIPS survey; and administrative claims measures.

+(1) For the CY 2021 through CY 2024 performance periods/2023 through 2026 MIPS payment years, collection types include CMS Web Interface measures for APM Entities reporting through the APM Performance Pathway in accordance with § 414.1367.

+(2) [Reserved]

 *Covered professional services* has the meaning given by section 1848(k)(3)(A) of the Act.